Leonard2310/LibrAI/README.md

-# LibrarAI: Immersive Audiobook Experience
+# LibrAI: Immersive Audiobook Experience

-Welcome to **LibrarAI**, an innovative iOS application that transforms your reading experience into an immersive journey.
+Welcome to **LibrAI**, an innovative iOS application that transforms your reading experience into an immersive journey.
 Written in Swift, this app is designed to be your personal audible book companion, complete with AI-generated images and text-to-speech functionality to bring stories to life.
 As you dive into your favorite books, **LibrarAI** enhances each session with vivid imagery and expressive narration, crafted by advanced AI algorithms.

 ## Features
 - **AI-Powered Text-to-Speech**: Enjoy a natural and engaging reading experience with our state-of-the-art voice generation.